 - A sample ad for homeowners to find the right housesitter

 - A sample checklist for homeowners

 - An in-depth comparison of the above mentioned housesitting websites

-- An exclusive discount for a membership at TrustedHousesitters.com
+- An exclusive 20% discount for a membership to TrustedHousesitters.com

-Plus we share loads of personal stories from our own housesitting experiences so you can get an inside look at what housesitting is really all about.
+Plus I share loads of personal stories from my own housesitting experiences so you can get an inside look at what housesitting is really all about.

 What readers say…

-We were overwhelmed by the throughout positive feedback we have received from readers of Break Free so far.
-Here are some of the reviews we have gotten on Amazon.com:
+I was overwhelmed by the throughout positive feedback I have received from readers of Break Free so far.
+Here are some of the reviews the book has gotten on Amazon.com:

 Break Free really deserves its subtitle as the ultimate guide to housesitting.
 It answers every question or concern you could possibly have about housesitting–both from a sitters and a homeowner’s perspective. – Erin

 House sitting locally means we are still in the local area but we now get to come home each day to two wonderful dogs who are so happy to see us.
 We are really looking forward to enjoying different suburbs that we would never live in and are able to save more towards the trip, which keeps getting longer!
 Thank you for the book and sharing your ideas and inspiration, it has truly made a difference to us. – Lou